 Interested in what the top certifications for IT Professionals are?

 Larger tech companies (such as Google, Facebook, Microsoft, etc.) have some version of an 80-20 program for their employees.
 These programs vary from company to company, but the main idea is that employees do their day jobs from Monday to Thursday (80%), but on Friday (20%) they are free to work on any project within the company that appeals to them.
 This allows employees to sample work in different areas of the company and learn new skills while still being productive.
 It also creates the potential for internal lateral moves over time, if the employee wants to eventually switch roles.

-Introducing these programs and providing employees with this degree of autonomy over their work has shown huge increases in productivity at the companies who have implemented them.
+Introducing these programs and providing employees with this degree of autonomy over their work has shown huge increases in productivity at the companies that have implemented them.
 It’s also a great way to reduce employee fatigue as they are able to work on problems that interest and excite them on a weekly basis and have the ability to move positions after some time.

 Happiness Is Key

 It is well known that there is a correlating relationship between employee happiness and employee productivity.
 When it comes to an individual’s work, empowered employees are both happier and more motivated to see the success of their respective companies.
 More often than not, this empowerment directly leads to higher productivity and efficiency within the company itself.